apollographql/apollo-client/docs/source/meteor.md

 import { renderToStringWithData } from 'react-apollo';
 import { match, RouterContext } from 'react-router';
 import Express from 'express';
-// #1 import isomorphic-fetch so the Apollo Client can be created import 'isomorphic-fetch';
+// #1 import isomorphic-fetch so the network interface can be created import 'isomorphic-fetch';
 import Helmet from 'react-helmet';